wallarm/product-documentation/docs/2.14/updating-migrating/what-is-new.md

         The gRPC protocol can be used as an alternative to the REST when building APIs and services.

 *   Support for the customizable block pages and server response codes was added for the events of blocking by IP address.
+Setup is performed via the [`wallarm_acl_block_page`](../admin-en/configure-parameters-en.md#wallarm_acl_block_page) directive.

+*   Support for the customizable response codes was added for the events of blocking malicious requests.
+Setup is performed via the [`wallarm_block_page`](../admin-en/configure-parameters-en.md#wallarm_block_page) directive.

 *   A few improvements were made to the monitoring and other system components.

 *   Support for the following operating systems was added:
     *   Debian 10,
     *   Amazon Linux 2.
+*   Support of [blocking requests by IP addresses](../admin-en/configure-ip-blocking-en.md) for Wallarm Ingress controller and WAF node deployed in a Docker container